Blyzz616/BoxSOP/README.md

   - Update playbooks and workflows based on insights gained from the incident.

 - **Communication and Follow-Up:**
-  - Communicate incident resolution and any follow-up actions required to relevant stakeholders.
+  - Communicate incident resolution and any follow-up actions required to Cat.
   - Ensure Cat approves all playbooks and workflows developed or updated during the incident response process.

-### Triggers:
-- Completion of recovery procedures.
-- Submission of incident report.
-- Identified areas for process improvement.
+## Close the Playbook for this incident.